Exploring Representational Disparities Between Multilingual and Bilingual Translation Models: Results

 \subsection{Multilingual decoder capacity reduction}

-We find that across our language pair settings and across our dataset sizes, representations from multilingual translation model decoders are more anisotropic as compared to bilingual model decoder representations.
+We find that across our language pair settings and across our dataset sizes, representations from bilingual model decoders are more isotropic than multilingual model decoder representations.
 In Table \ref{table:main}, we see that for all trilingual settings, and for both WMT-small and WMT-large, bilingual decoder isotropy scores are larger than those of multilingual models for the same language pair.
-For example, in the WMT-large en-\{ru,zh\} dataset, the IsoScore of multilingual decoder representations for Russian is 0.1571 and Chinese is 0.1014, but in their respective bilingual models, these values jump to 0.1888 for Russian and 0.1427 for Chinese.
+For example, in the WMT-large en-\{ru,zh\} dataset, the IsoScore of multilingual decoder representations (iso-dec) for Russian is 0.164 and Chinese is 0.106, but in their respective bilingual models, these values jump to 0.192 for Russian and 0.142 for Chinese.

 Additionally, we plot the singular values from the singular value decomposition (SVD) of the hidden states of one of our multilingual model decoders and its corresponding two bilingual model decoders in Figure \ref{fig:eigenvalues}.
-We see that the spectra of the bilingual model decoder hidden states are more balanced than those of from the multilingual model.
-This demonstrates that the bilingual decoder hidden states have better distribution of variance across its dimensions.
+We see that the spectra of the bilingual model decoder hidden states are more balanced than those of from the multilingual model, as they do not drop off in value as quickly as the multilingual singular values.
+This additionally demonstrates that the bilingual decoder hidden states have better distribution of variance across its dimensions.

-Because these representations are computed from the same set of source-target sentences, and only the models differ, the multilinguality of the one-to-many decoder must be contributing its reduced representational capacity for the source-target pair.
-In this case, the need to model language information in each decoder pass may be occupying much of the decoder state space.
+Because these representations are computed from the same set of source-target sentences, and only the model types differ, the multilinguality of the one-to-many decoder must be contributing its reduced representational capacity for the source-target pair.
+In this case, modeling language-specific information in each decoder pass may be occupying much of the multilingual decoder state space.
 We explore this hypothesis further in Section \ref{sec:dec_lang_sep}.